Skip to Main Content

 There are many databases and e-resources that you may want to use to help you with your studies.
 They can all be found on the A-Z Databases page, but key databases include:

-Select 'UK access management' for Federation and St George's, University of London as the institution.
+Select 'UK access management' for Federation and City St George's as the institution.

 You can access the exams (the quiz section) and save your favourites by registering for a personal account